WHAT IS JOHN AND KYLE?

 JOHN AND KYLE DO EVERYTHING

-John and Kyle Do Everything is a goofy half-hour comedy about two best friends, John and Kyle, who have a giant list of everything to do in the world and try to cross off one more thing every day.
+John and Kyle Do Everything is a goofy half-hour comedy about two best friends, John and Kyle, who after a car accident create a giant list of everything to do in the world and try to cross off one more thing every day.

 There are as many potential episodes as there are things to do in the world.
 Start a dance craze?
 Run for mayor?
 Catch a predator?
 From buddy comedy to genre parody, this formula and these characters allow us to make 22 minutes of anything and everything.